jacderida/sept11-datasets/README.md

 The now defunct website 911datasets.org made a series of 'releases' available with all sorts of data related to the terrorist attacks of September 11, 2001.
-I think at least some people from the '9/11 truth' movement were involved with this site, but nonetheless the data it made available is very valuable for research related to this subject.
+I think at least some people from the '9/11 truth' movement were involved with this site, but nonetheless the data is very valuable for research.
 I want to make it completely clear: I am interested in 9/11 as a historical event; I don't take seriously any stupid conspiracy theories.

 This repository provides some tools for obtaining and verifying the data sets.